twitocode/Tantalum/content/Books/Leviathan Wakes.md

 p.512-513 - earth mars and belt are stagnant p.515 - holden is resourceful
 p.520 - do the job - miller and julie
+p.525-526 - **miller realized julie is the voice of Eros and wants to go earth**